K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

 # 3. Install Open PaaS Development Environment

-In this section, Open PaaS to the e-Government Standard Framework and Eclipse Integrated Development Environment Describe the procedure for installing the development environment.
-When using the e-government standard framework development environment which includes Open PaaS development environment, it can be used without any other installation.
-For Eclipse, use “openpaas\_dev\_env.zip” file provided as plugin Open PaaS development environment when installing.
+In this chapter, the procedure of installing Open PaaS development environment to the e-Government Standard Framework and Eclipse IDE will be described.
+If you're using the e-Government Standard Framework Development Environment which includes Open PaaS development environment, there is no need for extra installation.
+For Eclipse, use “openpaas_dev_env.zip” file to install Open PaaS development environment which is provided as a plugin.

 ### 3.1 Install Open PaaS Development Environment at e-Government Standard Framework